Kaizen-agent/kaizen-agent/kaizen-agent-docs/docs/examples.md

 ## Text Analysis Agent

 A more complex agent that performs sentiment analysis and extracts key information from text.
+This example demonstrates how Kaizen can handle sophisticated agents with multiple evaluation criteria.

 ### Agent Code